alp1n3-dev/cast/README.md

 - [ ] Config
 - [ ] Run a directory (alphabetically / in order) option `cast --directory /tests/auth` (alias `-DIR`).
 Runs each `.cast` file sequentially.
+- [ ] Verify and fill out all CLI help text, instructions, and usage in the flag `.go` files.

 **v0.7**